LithiumHou/SigXTalk/vignettes/demo.md

 library(CellChat)
 ```
 ## Set the working directory
-The working directory is where you store the datasets, pathway information and python script `main.py`.
+The working directory is where you store the dataset and python script `main.py`.
 In this tutorial, we simply use the `vignettes` as the directory.
 The structure of the working directory should be like the following.
 Here, directories `inputs` and `outputs` will be created automatically while running the script, you do not need to create them by yourself.

 - **work_dir/**
-  - **pathways/**
   - **inputs/**
   - **outputs/**
   - **main.py**